Utah State University Administered Courses

 Make sure you have an A Number

-In order to register for CEU classes using a CRN (course registration number) and Banner, you need to first have an A Number with USU (this will get you an account and access to Canvas and other University Systems).
+In order to register for CEU classes using a CRN (course registration number) and Banner, you need to have an A Number with USU (this will get you an account and access to Canvas and other University Systems).
 If you have taken courses in the past at USU, you should have an A Number (check here if you can’t find it).
 Your A Number is managed in https://myid.usu.edu.
+If you do not, when you register for CEU credit, it can register you.

 Non-degree Seeking Student Application